krishnakalakkad/C-bmp-mixer/README.md

 ## What is this project?

-Like the title indicates, this program takes two bitmap images and blends them according to an input ratio.
-For examples, if the user took this bitmap image
+This program takes two bitmap images and blends them according to an input ratio.
+For example, if the user took bitmap images of a lion and a wolf and blended them with a 0.5 ratio using the program, the result would look like this:

 | Image A | Image B | Blended @ 50% |
 |------|-------| ------ |